jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 ---
 layout: post
 title: Regression with Interactions Terms - how Centering Predictors influences Main Effects
-category: random
+category: r
 ---

 Centering predictors in a regression model with only main effects has no influence on the main effects.
 In contrast, in a regression model including interaction terms centering predictors *does* have an influence on the main effects.
-After getting confused by this, I read [this](https://amstat.tandfonline.com/doi/pdf/10.1080/10691898.2011.11889620) nice paper on the topic and played around with the examples in R. I summarized the resulting notes and code snippets in this blogpost.
+After getting confused by this, I read [this](https://amstat.tandfonline.com/doi/pdf/10.1080/10691898.2011.11889620) nice paper on the topic and played around with the examples in R. I summarize the resulting notes and code snippets in this blogpost.

 We give an explanation on two levels: